-field General function GA usage transport_private_data For private data not recognizable by the general MPEG decoders.
+General function GA usage field For private data not recognizable by the general MPEG decoders.
+Meant for short bursts of control information. transport_private_data For future extensions of the adaptation header which may have not been thought of yet.
+Not used currently. adaptation_header extensions decoders.
 Meant for short bursts of control information.
-To be decided adaptation_header extensions For future extensions of the adaptation header which may have not been thought of yet.
-Not used currently.
+For future extensions of the adaptation header which may have Not used currently. adaptation_header

-5.5.2.3.
-The splice_countdown field
+${\bf 5.5.2.3. \ The \ splice_countdown \ field}$